 INTERNATIONAL COMMERCIAL ARBITRATION MOOT COMPETITION IN HONG KONG AND VIENNA

 NYU will send up to two teams to the next edition of the Willem C. Vis International Commercial Arbitration Moot which takes place each year in Hong Kong and Vienna.
 It is a unique competition that is designed to foster an interest in, and develop the requisite skill set for, a successful career in the fields of international commercial law and international commercial arbitration.
 The competition provides an unparalleled personal and professional experience; students find that their participation in the Moot is not only academically enriching, but also a delightful cross-cultural experience before and in Hong Kong and Vienna.

 Goals of the Moot - The objective of the Moot is to stimulate the study of international commercial law, especially UNCITRAL legal texts, and the use of international commercial arbitration to resolve international commercial disputes.
 It is a clinical exercise designed to train law students through two distinct, yet equally important, phases: the writing of memoranda for Claimant and Respondent and oral advocacy in a simulated arbitral setting.
 Both phases are adjudicated by prominent arbitration practitioners and scholars.

 Structure of the Moot - The Moot involves a dispute arising out of a contract of sale between two nationals of states parties to the UN Convention on Contracts for the International Sale of Goods (the CISG).
-Additional information about the Vienna situs of the competition is available at http://www.cisg.law.pace.edu/vis.html; information about the Hong Kong situs of the competition is available at http://www.cisgmoot.org/.
+Additional information about the Vienna situs of the competition is available at the Pace Law School website; information about the Hong Kong situs of the competition is available at the CISG website.

 Prerequisites for Participation